Jeff Bezos’s next act after Amazon: Getting his space company, Blue Origin, off the ground

 “Engineers do better when they’re pushed hardest to do great things in a very short period of time with very few resources.
 I think that’s when you do great work.
 Not when you have 20 years,” Gwynne Shotwell, SpaceX’s president and chief operating officer, said at a conference last year.
 “I don’t think there’s the motivation or the drive there.”

 Blue Origin, by contrast, has been quiet and plodding like its mascot, the tortoise.
 The company’s motto is Gradatim Ferociter or “step by step, ferociously.”
-And one of Bezos’ favorite sayings is, “slow is smooth and smooth is fast.”
+And one of Bezos’s favorite sayings is, “slow is smooth and smooth is fast.”

 Another one might be, as Bezos once said, “We’ll talk about Blue Origin when we have something to talk about.”

-Wary of the hyperbole that goes with high-profile space companies, Bezos once said.
-“Space is really easy to overhype.
+Wary of the hyperbole that goes with high-profile space companies, Bezos once said, “Space is really easy to overhype.
 There are very few things in the world where the ration of attention you get to what you’ve actually done, can be extreme.”

 Ever quiet and secretive, Blue Origin has grown tremendously in recent years.
 Its headquarters, now located in a Seattle suburb, has grown as has its manufacturing sites in Huntsville, Ala., as well as a massive campus just outside the gates of the Kennedy Space Center in Florida.